British Citizenship by Marriage

 How long do I need to be married before applying for citizenship?

-If you are married to or in a civil partnership with a British citizen, you can apply for British citizenship by ‘naturalisation’ if you have lived in the UK for at least three years before the date of your application.
-You should also have been granted indefinite leave to remain in the UK.
-Keep in mind that immigration rules and policies can change, so it is advisable to consult expert immigration lawyers – such as those at Latitude – for the most current information on how to obtain British citizenship.
+If you are married to or in a civil partnership with a British citizen, you can apply for British citizenship by 'naturalisation' if you have lived in the UK for at least three years before the date of you were granted settlement or indefinite leave to remain in the UK.
+Keep in mind that immigration rules and policies can change, so it is advisable to consult expert immigration lawyers - such as those at Latitude - for the most current information on how to obtain British citizenship.

 Can I apply for citizenship if I’m in a civil partnership or unmarried partnership?